Variant-driven multi-wave pattern of COVID-19 via a Machine Learning analysis of spike protein mutations: Introduction

-The procedure above is independently repeated for each geographical region in our study.
-We start by considering first the whole available dataset and then dividing the sequencing per month.
-This allows us to follow the evolution of the variants and construct chains connecting the clusters we identify by month.
-We validate our results by showing that our approach identifies the Alpha VoC in all the distinct UK regions we study.
-Once the dominant variants are identified we analyse their temporal spreading within the affected population.
-Given that only a small fraction of the infected individuals have their viral charge sampled and sequenced, we estimate the number of people infected by each variant by multiplying the number of positive tests by the rate of occurrence of each variant in the sequencing data.
+The procedure above has been independently repeated for each geographical region in our study.
+We validated our results by showing that our approach identifies the Alpha VoC, independently, in all the distinct UK regions we studied.
+Once the dominant variants were identified, we analysed their temporal spreading within the affected population.
+Given that only a small fraction of the infected individuals have their viral charge sampled and sequenced, we estimated the number of people infected by each variant by multiplying the number of positive tests by the rate of occurrence of each variant in the sequencing data.
 This rough approximation allows us to reliably extract the temporal evolution of each variant in the population.
-Note that each infected individual is, in practice, associated to the variant that is dominant in their viral charge, following the practice of the sequence reporting.
+Note that each infected individual is, in practice, associated to the variant that is most frequently reappearing in their viral charge, following the practice of the sequence reporting.
 Thus, the data we use track the time development of the dominance of each variant at the individual level.